 So you have decided you are going to investigate the Pacific Crest Trail or PCT for short.
 You are interested in section hiking or maybe thru-hiking the entire trail but need to learn more about it before you feel good making a decision.
-Well you are in luck as that is the reason I have compiled all this information below as I am trying to plan the same trip!
+Well, you are in luck as that is the reason I have compiled all this information below as I am trying to plan the same trip!

 What Is The Pacific Crest Trail (PCT)?
-The PCT is an amazing 2000+ mile trail which runs from Mexico to Canada through some of the most beautiful wilderness and alpine areas in the continental United States.
+The PCT is an amazing 2000+ mile trail that runs from Mexico to Canada through some of the most beautiful wilderness and alpine areas in the continental United States.
 It is only three states in total length but will be one of the most interesting and diverse areas outdoors you will ever encounter!

-Lets dig in and start covering the main or primary concerns you will more than likely start researching.
-Then we will move into some more in depth information to help guide you along your path to starting your thru-hike or section hike.
+Let's dig in and start covering the main or primary concerns you will more than likely start researching.
+Then we will move into some more in-depth information to help guide you along your path to starting your thru-hike or section hike.

 The Pacific Crest Trail requires a vast skill-set and the ability to change out gear by knowing the trail ahead before you have even seen it.
-Many will accomplish this by sending themselves resupply packages and bouncing them forward if not required, awesome list of points here.
+Many will accomplish this by sending themselves resupply packages and bouncing them forward if not required, an awesome list of points here.

 The Pacific Crest Trail climbs through nearly 60 major mountain passes while it also descends into 19 major canyons.
 The beautiful trails pass more than 1,000 lakes and tarns, 3 national monuments, 7 national parks, 24 national forests, and travels through 33 federally mandated wildernesses.https://www.mspct.com/pct-facts/